rongi/klaster/README.md

 ## Functional way to create adapters

-This is an example of how this library can be used to create adapters in a beautiful functional way without any subclassing.
+This is an example of how this library can be used to create adapters in a clean and beautiful functional way without any subclassing.

 Function `createAdapter()` returns two things.